 Maximizing Natural Light

-To maximize lighting, consider windows at least 10% of the floorspace in a room.
+To maximize lighting, consider windows to be at least 10% of the floor space in a room.
 Combine with reflective ceiling treatments or light-diffusing wall paints to spread ambient natural light wider.
-For work or living areas requiring bright, focused lighting for visual tasks like reading or computer use, direct outlooks or north-facing vertical windowwalls deliver the most consistent illumination.
+For work or living areas requiring bright, focused lighting for visual tasks like reading or computer use, direct outlooks or north-facing vertical window walls deliver the most consistent illumination.

 Natural Ventilation Strategies

 When designing floorplans to optimize natural ventilation, consider breaking larger spaces into multiple, interconnected rooms.
 This segmentation facilitates cross-ventilation with airflow paths organized between indoor and outdoor spaces.
 Opening doors between rooms draws airflow through entire floorplans versus warm pockets developing in single large rooms.
-Extending eaves, awnings or porches provide protection from intense southern sun while not blocking air movement.
+Extending eaves, awnings, or porches protect from the intense southern sun while not blocking air movement.

 Biophilic Design

 Enhanced Cognitive Function and Concentration – Access to views of nature and natural lighting replicate optimal outdoor conditions for focus and mental clarity.
-Research shows students learn faster and retain information longer with views to greenery from classrooms.
+Research shows that students learn faster and retain information longer with views of greenery in the classroom.
 Incorporating nature-inspired classroom decoration ideas can further enhance the learning environment, promoting better cognitive function and concentration among students.

 Reduced Reliance on HVAC Systems – Strategically incorporating natural lighting, ventilation and thermal mass into architecture shrinks required heating and cooling loads in homes.
 Cross ventilation and evaporative cooling from vegetation lessens HVAC use and associated greenhouse gas emissions.